Mean-field limit for a class of stochastic ergodic control problems: The case of the Dirac delta potential

 Here we do not consider the problem of proving that the optimal control ergodic problem has a unique optimal control (i.e. we do not prove here the equivalent of Theorem \ref{theorem_optimalcontrol1} for the potential \eqref{eq:nl1}).
-We suppose here that there exists a family $\mathcal{C}_{V_0} \subset C^1(\mathbb{R}^n,\mathbb{R}^n)$ of vector fields $\alpha$ (in general we expect that it can depend on the trapping potential $V_0$ in \eqref{eq:nl1}) such that
+We suppose here that there exists a family $\tilde{\mathcal{C}}_{V_0} \subset C^1(\mathbb{R}^n,\mathbb{R}^n)$ of vector fields $\alpha$ (in general we expect that it can depend on the trapping potential $V_0$ in \eqref{eq:nl1}, for example we can take $\tilde{\mathcal{C}}_{V_0}=\mathcal{C}_{\rho_0}$ as defined in \eqref{eq:Crho}) such that

 where $\rho_{x_0,\alpha,t}$ is the probability density of the law of the solution to the SDE \eqref{eq:SDEmain} starting at $x_0\in \mathbb{R}^n$ evaluated at time $t$, and $\rho_0$ is the density of the probability distribution minimizing the functional